ruby-processing/ruby-processing.github.io/_projects/jruby_art.md

 ## Understanding A JRubyArt Sketch ##

-Ruby-processing and now JRubyArt have both taken advantage of ruby language features to create `DSL` like experience when coding processing in ruby, to the extent that
+Ruby-processing and now JRubyArt have both taken advantage of ruby language features to create a `DSL` like experience when coding processing in ruby, to the extent that

 ```ruby
 background 0